byu-oit/UAPI-Specification/University API Specification.md

 ### 11.1 Field\_set Authorization

-Authorization in the UAPI is done at the field\_set / sub-resource level.
+Authorization in the UAPI is done at the field\_set/sub-resource level.
 Authorization at the property level is not allowed.
-Properties shoud be grouped into field\_sets that share common authorization business requirements along with matching the model of the resource as closely as possible.
+Properties should be grouped into field\_sets that share common authorization business requirements along with matching the model of the resource as closely as possible.

 #### 11.1.1 Data Classification